taimurhassan/crc/README.md

 # Nucleus Classification in Histology Images Using Message Passing Network

 This repo reflects the implementation of the paper, titled, *Nucleus Classification in Histology Images Using Message Passing Network*.
-In this repository, end-to-end message passing network is employed on nuclear graph/network (e.g., nodes repredent nuclei) in order to effectively classify nuclear communities within the whole slide images of colorectal cancer.
+In this repository, end-to-end message passing network is employed on nuclear graph/network (e.g., nodes represent nuclei) in order to effectively classify nuclear communities within the whole slide images of colorectal cancer.
 The block diagram of the proposed algorithm is illusrated below:

 ![Block_Diagram](images/SystemDiagram.png)